francescocutuli/PicoCTFWriteUps/General Skills/HashingJobApp.md

 Answer:
 ```

-You can use a commandline tool or web app like like [CyberChef](https://gchq.github.io/CyberChef/)to hash text.
+You can use a commandline tool or web app like like [CyberChef](https://gchq.github.io/CyberChef/) to hash text.

 ## OR